mmorella-dev/cs-4308-concepts-of-programming-languages/module-07/README.md

-# SCLarse
+# SCREPL

-A half-arsed syntax tree generator for the SCL programming language.
+A barely functioning interpreter for the SCL programming language.

 Created as part of a project for CS 4308 Concepts of Programming Languages.